Virginia Ryan is a visual artist, art therapist (B.A.A.T) and gestalt counselor.

 As a child she lived with her family in Melbourne, Australia and Varese, Italy (66-68) before completing schooling and tertiary education in Canberra.
 Dislocation was central to her life from childhood.

-Ryan lived and worked with artists in Alexandria ,Egypt (1982 -1985), Curitiba, Brazil (1988-1990), during the breakup of the former Yugoslavia in Serbia (1990-1992), Edinburgh, Scotland (1992-1995) Accra, Ghana (2001-2007) , Abidjan and Grand Bassam in Ivory Coast.
+Ryan lived in Alexandria ,Egypt (1982 -1985), Curitiba, Brazil (1988-1990), during the breakup of the former Yugoslavia Serbia (1990-1992), Edinburgh, Scotland (1992-1995) Accra, Ghana (2001-2007) , Abidjan and Grand Bassam in Ivory Coast.
 (2009-2017) .

 In 2004 with the late anthropologist/art historian Professor Joe Nkrumah she co-founded the Foundation for Contemporary Art (FCA) in Ghana, becoming the first Director from 2004 until 2007.
-As part of her engagement with a new generation of Creatives in Africa, Ryan facilitated connections with practicing artists of FCA and New York University Students through her seminal programme Envisaging Accra, facilitating the Meet The Artist and the Art in the Garden recurring events whilst establishing the Art Library at the FCA centre at the Dubois Centre in Accra.
+As part of her engagement with a vibrant generation of Creatives in Africa, Ryan facilitated connections with practicing artists of FCA and New York University Students through her seminal programme Envisaging Accra, facilitating the Meet The Artist and the Art in the Garden recurring events whilst founding the Art Library at the FCA centre at the Dubois Centre in Accra.
+The Foundation celebrates the 20th anniversary in Ghana in 2024.

 Much of Ryan's research in the years since 2000 explores questions of identity, land and memory, resulting in large scale projects such as The Castaways Project and Exposures:A White Woman in West Africa with sound artist/anthropologist Steven Feld.